Why Termite Baits?

 Baits are an important tool for termite prevention and control programs.
-A typical termite treatment on a home is done with a soil-applied liquid termiticide.
+The most common method of termite treatment on a home is done with a soil-applied liquid termiticide.
 However, there are a number of situations where a baiting system may be preferred or the only alternative to a liquid treatment or may even be used to supplement a liquid treatment.
 For example:

 - A liquid treatment may be too difficult:

-- There is a foundation drain around the house and chemical could leak into a pond, creek, or other body of water.
+- There is a foundation drain around the house exterior or under a slab and chemical could leak into a pond, creek, or other body of water.

 - Heating/air conditioning ducts are located under or in a slab floor that might require drilling so the underlying soil can be treated.

-- A proper treatment would require extensive drilling of a slab that is covered by a wooden, tiled or carpeted floor, or drilling through other masonry such as a finished basement wall.
+- A proper treatment would require extensive drilling of a slab that is covered by a wood, tile or carpeted flooring, or drilling through other masonry such as a finished basement wall.

 - A standard soil treatment may be illegal under federal, state and/or municipal regulations, e.g., when there is a well or cistern under or too close to the house.